Synarcs/Data-Exfiltration-Security-Framework/README.md

     * Integration with Public Cloud providers for dynamic NACL, Security groups, firewall rules creation over VPC for DNS exfiltration security eBPF node agent rinning over host ns, to fully thwart data breach by killing malicious C2 implants.
 * Enhance security covering all attack vectors for DNS data exfiltration over TCP (as covered in UDP) at endpoint itself, supporting conntrack state mapping in eBPF map for TCP handshake prior DNS transfer and stopping DNS data transfer over TCP socket via kernel TC.
-    1. Integrate Envoy L7 TCP sock listener over user-space, for kernel to live forward TCP traffic from host netdev TC to envoy l7 socket listneer.
+    1. Integrate  L7 TCP sock listener over user-space for coalesced tcp segments, for kernel to live forward TCP traffic from host netdev TC to envoy l7 socket listneer.
-    2. Implement a envoy GO wasm filter for deep parsing DNS traffic over TCP over unix stream socket and shared as component of core node-agent.
+    2. Implement a envoy GO wasm filter for deep parsing DNS traffic over TCP over unix stream socket and shared as component of core node-agent with similar hunt for process encap in kernel and userspace endpoint agent.
 * Harden security integrating with KubeArmor and other ACL policies for hardened security in orchestrated environments.
 * Enhance framework for safeguarding enterprises from exfiltration over other protocols (ICMP, FTP) etc.
 * Enhance support for DOT (DNS over TLS), eBPF based TLS fingerprinting interception in kernel.